-Certified Professional Midwives (CPMs) are NOT Legally Authorized to Practice in South Dakota
+Certified Professional Midwives (CPMs) ARE Legally Authorized to Practice in South Dakota

 South Dakota Birth Matters